History Part II: 1964-1979

 From the time of its opening in 1918, the State Home and Training Schools at Ridge and Pueblo (large, residential facilities for people with developmental disabilities) were the only options for families of children and young adults with I/DD to get the support that they desperately needed.
 Parents faced tremendous social pressure to “protect” the typical children in the community and in their families by keeping their children with disabilities out of sight and shut away.
 This sweep-them-under-the-rug cultural belief cultivated an extraordinary sense of shame for parents, compelling them to place their children in the State homes, even if they wanted to keep their children at home with their families.
 With no other choices, demand for these limited options became so high that the state could not keep up with the requests for assistance; State homes swelled to capacity, with long waiting lists for families seeking to commit their children.

-Frustrated by closed doors everywhere they turned, one family built their own private residential facility and school, Laradon Hall in 1948.
+Frustrated, one family built their own private residential facility and school, Laradon Hall in 1948.
 Around this same time, Mrs. Cleo Wallace opened her own private residential facility and school as well.
 These two places added just 150 “slots” for children with I/DD, barely making a dent in the unmet needs of the 3,000 children with I/DD estimated to be living at home at the time.

 Building Special Education and Other Community Programming

-Obviously “opting-in” wasn’t sufficient, and over time we lobbied the legislature to make special education mandatory.
+Over time, we lobbied the legislature to make special education mandatory.
 In fact, in 1972, The Arcs helped pass the Education of Children with Learning Disabilities (ECLD) Act in Colorado, making special education mandatory a full three years before Congress passed Public Law 94-142 – what would one day become known as the Individuals with Disabilities Education Act (IDEA).
 Of course, simply passing ECLD didn’t change things overnight, The Arcs and other local entities dedicated thousands of hours to seeing that its groundbreaking provisions were implemented.

 When we found an opportunity to finally educate children who weren’t already being served in the schools, we jumped on it.
 We established the first class for the then-called “trainable” children in the public schools.
 Though we would never use this term today, at the time people referred to children as “trainable” if they could perform simple, repetitive tasks with training.
 There continued to be a large unmet need for education for these children, so The Arc chose to start its own program that was later taken over by our local community center board, the Jefferson County Community Center (JCCC).
 Although we were no longer responsible for its day-to-day operation, we stayed heavily involved in the JCCC school by volunteering ourselves and recruiting others to volunteer as well.
 As funding for special education became available at the federal level, we worked with school district, County, and State officials to route this money to the programs of the JCCC, working tirelessly to expand existing programs and create new ones.

-As we helped to establish and build up the JCCC, we gave time, money, and supplies to ensure its success.
 Knowing there were no resources to help young adults find work, we initiated all the research and planning to create sheltered workshops, so that when JCCC was officially opened in 1964, this program could be up and running quickly.
 We actively sought contracts for the workers and purchased their items as often as possible.
 We even convinced the legislature to give preference to items produced in workshops when purchasing for the state.
 In the early years of the JCCC programs, transportation of students was an ongoing issue, so The Arc purchased school buses to ensure that none of our program participants missed out on these critical resources we’d worked so hard to develop and secure.
 We continued purchasing buses for JCCC use until the early 1980s.

 As enrollments in JCCC programs increased, we raised hundreds of thousands of dollars, over time, to ensure they had sufficient matching money to receive any available government funds.
 The funding issues for community center boards were a concern throughout the state, so local chapters of The Arc simultaneously provided financial support to the centers and worked to pass legislation increasing the financial responsibility of the state and tapping into federal funding.